rafaoncloud/coursera-discrete-optimization/README.md

-# Coursera Discrete Optimization
+# Coursera - Discrete Optimization
-Assignment of the Discrete Optimization Course from Coursera
+Assignments of the Discrete Optimization Course from Coursera